Evolution of QPOs in GX 339-4 and EXO 1846-031 with Insight-HXMT and NICER

-Recently, \citet{Misra2020} identified the QPO frequency of GRS~1915+105 as the relativistic dynamic frequency of a truncated accretion disk with \textit{AstroSat} observations of that source.
+Recently, \citet{Misra2020} identified the QPO frequency of GRS~1915+105 as the relativistic dynamic frequency of a truncated accretion disk with \textit{AstroSat} observation data.
 The authors found a strong correlation between the QPO frequency divided by the accretion rate and the inner disk radius.
-The correlation is actually consistent with the prediction of dynamic frequency under the assumption of a standard relativistic accretion model \citep{Novikov1973}. \citet{Liu2021} extended the relation to cover a wider range of variations, and confirmed the high spin nature of the black hole in GRS~1915+105 with the data of \textit{Insight}-HXMT (dubbed \hxmt; \citealt{Zhang2014}).
+The correlation is consistent with the prediction of the dynamic frequency model under the assumption of a standard relativistic accretion disk \citep{Novikov1973}. \citet{Liu2021} extended the relation to cover a wider range of variations and confirmed the high spin nature of the black hole in GRS~1915+105 with the data from \textit{Insight}-HXMT (dubbed \hxmt; \citealt{Zhang2014}).
 We note that GRS~1915+105 is a persistent source with particular properties \citep{Belloni2000}.
 We would like to test if this relation holds for other sources different from GRS~1915+105, and we notice that there are two appropriate sources, \srcg\ and \srce, in the archive.